 Students requiring remediation in clinical skills will be required to practice in the skills lab under supervision by skills lab, clinical, or full-time faculty.
 Additional skills practice times are posted on the skills lab bulletin boards; students may sign-up for additional times in the skills lab.
-Please contact the skills professional lab assistant/faculty with any questions.
+Please contact the skills professional lab assistant/faculty for an appointment or if you have any questions.